Police Arrest 109 Climate Protesters At Australian Coal Port - UrduPoint

 "I am so sorry that they will have to suffer the consequences of our inaction," he said in a statement ahead of his arrest.

-"So, I think it is my duty to do what I can and to stand up for what I know is right."
+"So, I think I must do what I can and to stand up for what I know is right."

-Protest group Rising Tide, which organised the blockade, said Stuart was the "oldest" Australian ever arrested in connection with a climate change demonstration.
+Protest group Rising Tide, which organised the blockade, said Stuart, 97, was the "oldest" Australian ever arrested in connection with a climate change demonstration.

 "We chose to risk arrest because scientists are warning that to avoid catastrophic climate collapse we must urgently phase out fossil fuels," the group said in a statement.